theupdateframework/taps/tap7.md

 (10) key compromise.
 ```

-While testing, the conformance tester will inspect the state of the downloaded
+While testing, the conformance tester verifies that the expected metadata
-metadata and examine the return codes of the program when attacks on the
+and update files are downloaded, and examine the return codes of the program
-updater are present, which are defined later in the `Specification` section of
+when attacks on the updater are present, which are defined later in the
-this TAP.
-The conformance tester is in control of the repository specified on
+`Specification` section of this TAP.
+Note that the conformance tester is in
+control of the repository specified on the command-line, and so it  can test
-the command-line.
+for various conditions and input metadata.

 As for running conformance testing, the conformance tester accepts a
 single command-line option that points to the location of a configuration file: